-OLEDWorks was established in July 2010 by former Kodak OLED business experts and has become one of the OLED lighting leaders.
+OLEDWorks was established in July 2010 by former Kodak OLED business experts and has become a leading OLED lighting maker.
 In 2015 OLEDWorks acquired Philips' OLED lighting business.

-OLEDWorks produces panels in both Rochester New York and Aachen, Germany (the Philips' site).
+OLEDWorks produces panels in both Rochester New York and Aachen, Germany (what was previously Philips' site).
 The company offers a wide range of OLED panels and related products, and in November 2018 OLEDWorks started to ship its first flexible OLED lighting panels.

 The latest OLEDWorks news:

 OLEDWorks announced a "predevelopment collaboration" with Audi to advance OLED lighting technology in automotive applications.
 Audi and OLEDWorks will work together to use OLED lighting and implement it in Audi's future vehicles.

 Audi has been developing and implementing OLED lighting for many years.
 Back in 2012 Audi partnered with Philips to demonstrate several OLED lighting prototypes.
 Philips OLED unit was sold to OLEDWorks in 2015.
 See more about Audi's 2012 and 2013 OLED prototypes here.

 Acuity Brands announced that from now on it will work exclusively with OLEDWorks to expand its OLED luminaires product portfolio, targeting the architectural lighting market.

 Acuity Brands has offered OLED lamps and installations for many years, using both OLEDWorks and LG OLEDs.
 Acuity Brands says that it has worked with OLEDWorks for years, and have found it to be the superior OLED technology in the market".